-No, but you will get a print release that will allow you to print as many images as you’d like and in any size you’d like.
+No, but honestly – you won’t need it.
+You will get a print release that will allow you to print as many images as you’d like and in any size you’d like.
 This also means you can put on social media and send to friends and family – so basically anything for personal use!
 What you aren’t permitted to do, is use the photos for advertising purposes (this includes passing on to other suppliers who may ask for them – send these guys my way!) or sell them.

 Q. When can I expect my photographs back?